Manuel de Mederos: Early life and family

-Manuel Mederos's parents were Fernão Rodrigues Medeiros and Maria Manuela de Amona.
+Manuel Mederos's parents were Hernán Rodríguez Medero and Maria Manuela de Amona.
 He was born in 1539 on São Miguel Island, in the Azores.
 He moved to Spain in his youth.
-He arrived in New Spain (now Mexico) in 1562.
+He arrived in New Spain in 1562.
 He was part of the expedition of Luis Carvajal y de la Cueva during the conquest of northern Mexico and was one of the original founders of the city of Saltillo, Coahuila, on July 25, 1577.
 He married Magdalena Martínez.

 Later life

-Captain de Mederos's hacienda (ranch) was located south of the Villa of Saltillo, next to the properties of Alberto del Canto and Juan Alonso, close to Buenavista.
+Captain de Mederos's hacienda was located south of the Villa of Saltillo, next to the properties of Alberto del Canto and Juan Alonso, close to Buenavista.
 He was a companion of Don Gaspar Castaño de Sosa in his frustrated voyage to New Mexico.

 In 1583 Captain de Mederos was granted a territory in which he established the Hacienda of San Juan Bautista de la Pesquería Grande, which later become the municipality of Garcia in the Mexican state of Nuevo León.

 He also joined Carvajal in the founding of the city of Almadén (now Monclova) in April 1588.

 In 1593 he returned with his family to Saltillo.
 In 1599 he moved once again to the city of Monterrey where he occupied various positions: first as town councillor; then in 1601 as mayor; in 1602 as church steward; 1603, town councillor again; and in 1605 again as mayor.